ON THIS PAGE: You will learn about the different types of treatments doctors use for people with Hodgkin lymphoma. Use the menu to see other pages.

 Learn more about the basics of radiation therapy.

-There are 2 types of stem cell transplantation, depending on the source of the replacement blood stem cells.
+There are 2 types of stem cell transplantation, depending on where the replacement blood stem cells come from.

 Autologous (AUTO) transplant.
 In an AUTO transplant, the patient’s own stem cells are used.
 The stem cells are collected when the patient is in remission after treatment.
-The stem cells are then frozen until they are needed.
+The stem cells are then frozen.
 An AUTO transplant allows more intense chemotherapy doses to be given so leftover lymphoma cells are destroyed.
-Returning the saved stem cells to the body then allows the bone marrow and blood cells to recover from the intensive, high-dose chemotherapy.
+Returning the saved stem cells to the body by intravenous infusion then allows the bone marrow and blood cells to recover from the intensive, high-dose chemotherapy.

 Cancer and its treatment cause physical symptoms and side effects, as well as emotional, social, and financial effects.
 Managing all of these effects is called palliative care or supportive care.
 It is an important part of your care that is included along with treatments intended to slow, stop, or eliminate the cancer.